 These early spring months are a great time to catch up on reading beekeeping information, and begin to get a list together of equipment you need to buy, repair, or replace.
 If you are just starting out, find a handy Equipment Checklist on our website.

 If you are just beginning beekeeping here are a few suggestions:

 It is always a good idea to join a beekeeping club, go to workshops, or take a course.
-Watch for Two Bees Apiary New Courses running in the spring!
+Watch for Two Bees Apiary courses and the North Shore Bee Club.
 Some of the best advice you will get comes from those with the experience of trying many different ideas and methods out there.
-Ask five beekeepers, get seven answers!
+Ask two beekeepers, get four answers!
 You can find out what has worked for them, what has been a challenge, a blatant disaster, or something you never would have thought of doing yourself.
 Then you can form your own opinion.

 Check into your local bylaws.
 Meeting the criteria will keep the neighbours, and ultimately you and the bees happy.

 Give yourself lots of time to put your equipment together, especially if it’s your first time.
 Your hive bodies and supers can be painted to give them longer life.
 If you paint, you may want to get a couple of coats on.
 Many beekeepers are now using a more natural look, leaving the boxes as is, or using an eco-friendly stain.

 Play with fire, yes, it’s okay this time!
 Get used to your smoker, practice lighting it and keeping it lit.
 Please do so in an appropriate setting.
 The object is to generate cool smoke that will last for a while.
 Though I tend to not use a lot of smoke, I like using it to mask stings.